Here you will find information to help you choose your bath, some of the broad styles of freestanding baths and where to find them on this site

 A boat bath is a double ended roll top bath typically but not always without

-feet but going right down to the floor.
+feet but going right down to the floor and/or on a plinth.
 What's essential in a boat bath apart from being double ended is that the lowest part of the

 bath is in the middle and the bath is symmetrical and higher at either end.
 A boat bath looks a bit like two head ends of a slipper